arman-dogru/react-chatbot/README.md

-# Project Name: AI-Powered Conversational Assistant
+# Google Search Engine Powered Conversational AI

 This project is an AI-powered conversational assistant built using **Google Generative AI (gemini-1.5-flash)**, designed to assist users with various tasks such as generating responses, performing web searches, fetching content from links, and summarizing key points from conversations.